DoctorMcKay/node-internet-relay-chat/README.md

 - gray
 - lightGray
 - bold
+- reverse
 - italic
 - underline
 - reset

 ## IRC.rawColors

-Contains only the numbers for the colors listed above (except bold, italic, underline, and reset).
+Contains only the numbers for the colors listed above (except bold, reverse, italic, underline, and reset).
 You can turn these into IRC-ready color codes by prepending a '\u0003' character.
 To add a highlight, append a second color code separated by a comma.

 For example, to send the message "Hello, World!" in white with a black background, you would want to use something like this: